SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sentinelone.md

 - Network information
 - File information

+!!!
+Tip
-> For advanced log collection, we suggest you to use SentinelOne Cloud Funnel 2.0 option, as described offered by the [SentinelOne Cloud Funnel 2.0 integration](sentinelone_cloudfunnel2.0.md).
+    For advanced log collection, we suggest you to use SentinelOne Cloud Funnel 2.0 option, as described offered by the [SentinelOne Cloud Funnel 2.0 integration](sentinelone_cloudfunnel2.0.md).

 {!_shared_content/operations_center/detection/generated/suggested_rules_07c556c0-0675-478c-9803-e7990afe78b6_do_not_edit_manually.md!}